Architecture Management Process Template

 Elements of architecture Management :

-The ITIL architecture management process includes four main stages: planning, design, implementation, and operation.
+The IT architecture management process includes four main stages: planning, design, implementation, and operation.
 Each stage consists of several activities that need to be performed to ensure the overall process's success.

 Architecture Management Roles and Responsibilities